SeSame: Simple, Easy 3D Object Detection with Point-Wise Semantics: Method

-\textbf{3D Object Detection.} \begin{itemize} \item \textbf{PointRCNN.} In stage 1, focal loss was applied to address class-imbalance because background points, obtained through foreground segmentation, are more numerous than foreground points.
-For bin-based classification in 3D box generation, cross-entropy loss was applied for the $x$ and $z$ axes and orientation, while Smooth L1 loss was used for regression based on residual values for the $y$ axis and object dimensions $(h, w, l)$.
-In stage 2, during the refinement process, a positive label is assigned if the IoU is 0.55 or higher; otherwise, it is considered a negative label.
-Refinement is applied solely to proposals with positive labels, and cross-entropy loss is computed accordingly. \item \textbf{SECOND, PointPillars.} Ground truth and anchor boxes are defined as $(x, y, z, w, h, l, theta)$.
+In stage 1, focal loss is used to address class-imbalance because background points, obtained through foreground segmentation, are more numerous than foreground points.
+For bin-based classification in 3D box generation, cross-entropy loss is used for the \( x \) and \( z \) axes and orientation, while Smooth L1 loss is used for regression based on residual values for the \( y \) axis and object dimensions \( (h, w, l) \).

+where \(\Delta y\) represents the residual values for the \( y \) axis, and \(h, w, l\) are the object dimensions.
+In stage 2, a positive label is assigned if the Intersection over Union (IoU) is 0.55 or higher; otherwise, it is considered a negative label.
+Only proposals with positive labels are refined, and cross-entropy loss is computed.
+So the total loss function is then a combination of these losses:

+\item \textbf{SeSame+voxel and SeSame+pillar.} Ground truth and anchor boxes are defined as $(x, y, z, w, h, l, \theta)$.
 Localization loss is calculated through Smooth L1 loss for the residual between these two boxes.
-The probability associated with each anchor serves as an argument for the focal loss applied in calculating the classification loss.
-Additionally, directional loss is added to these two losses to compute the final loss. \end{itemize}
+The probability associated with each anchor serves as an argument for the focal loss used to calculating the classification loss.
+Additionally, directional loss is added to these two losses to compute the final loss.